 - CARSAT: Pension insurance and health at work funds.
 Pension fund for general system at the regional level.

 - SAM: Average yearly income.
 This represents income on which contributions have been paid.
-Since 1st January 2008 and for all beneficiaries born after 1947, the SAM is calculated on the basis of the 25 best years of the person's career.
+For all beneficiaries born after 1947, the SAM is calculated on the basis of the 25 best years of the person's career.

 - Payment: Procedure which, for the beneficiary, consists of asserting his pension rights.

 - AGIRC-ARRCO: created in 2019 through the merger of the AGIRC (executives) and ARRCO (all wage earners, including executives) schemes; it is the body that manages the supplementary pension schemes for employees of the private sector - in industry, trade, services and agriculture, including executives.

 Forms you may need to fill in

-- Application form of for a personal pension - Employee of the general system, employee and non-salaried agricultural workers (MSA), craftsman and tradesmen (Social security for the self-employed)
+- Application form for a personal pension - Employee of the general system, employee and non-salaried agricultural workers (MSA), craftsman and tradesmen (Social security for the self-employed)

 - Personal space to apply for supplementary Agirc-Arrco retirement online